cgallati/nucleus-labs/README.md

 This platform facilitates a complete 3D printing workflow from file upload to payment processing, serving SCAD students and the public with Bambu Labs X1C printing services.

+### Production Mode

+In production, the application displays a "Coming Soon" landing page at the root (`/`) with:
+- Professional branding and marketing copy highlighting Savannah, GA location
+- Feature highlights (fast turnaround, multiple materials, transparent pricing)
+- Clean, minimalist design optimized for Stripe verification

+**Production Restrictions:**
+- All public routes except `/`, `/admin`, and `/api/*` are disabled via middleware
+- Cart functionality is hidden in the header
+- Admin panel remains accessible at `/admin` for content management
+- This allows the site to be live for business verification while development continues

 Core features:

 - [Pre-configured Payload Config](#how-it-works)